Delaware C-Corp vs Nigerian Ltd: VC Fundraising Guide

 - Deductibility of royalty payments for Nigerian tax purposes

 Without NOTAP registration, the Nigerian subsidiary cannot legally remit royalty or license fee payments to the Delaware parent through the banking system.
-The Central Bank of Nigeria (CBN) requires NOTAP certificates before authorizing foreign exchange for technology transfer payments.
+The CBN requires NOTAP certificates before authorizing foreign exchange for technology transfer payments.

-NOTAP registration typically takes 4–8 weeks and requires submission of the underlying agreement, evidence of the technology being transferred, and the proposed fee structure.
-NOTAP has authority to review and modify the terms — including the royalty rate — if it determines the fee is not commercially justified.
+Registration takes 4-8 weeks.
+You submit the underlying agreement, evidence of the technology being transferred, and the proposed fee structure.
+NOTAP can review and modify the terms, including the royalty rate, if it decides the fee is not commercially justified.

 Cost comparison: formation and annual maintenance